MartinSGill/RtlMaze/readme.md

 The scraper starts automatically with the application.

-The app is fully functional while the scraper is running, but
+The app is fully functional while the scraper is running, but not all shows will be available.
+Only once the scraper has completed will the data be fully complete.

 *Scraper Status*